inclusive-design/adaptive-palette/docs/DeveloperDoc.md

 1. Create a new component to render the new cell type;
 2. In `src/client/CellTypeRegistry.ts`, update `cellTypeRegistry` to add the entry that maps the new type value to the actual component.

-### Import rule

-`src/client/GlobalData.ts` must not import a cell component or a feature module.
-Because those modules already import `GlobalData.ts`, doing so creates a circular dependency.